iter8-tools/docs/docs/user-guide/topics/readiness.md

 The option `ready.timeout` can be used to specify the maximum time that the experiment should wait for the readiness condition to be satisfied.

-## Extending to new resource kinds

-1. Download chart(s):

-    ```shell
-    iter8 hub -c load-test-http
-    ```

-2. Add an entry for the new resource type in `charts/iter8lib/templates/_task.ready.tpl`.
+## Readiness checking other resources

+Iter8 can be extended to support readiness checking of additional resource types beyond deployments and services.
+Please consider submitting a pull request with new resource types.

+In brief, the current implementation uses two templates [`task.ready`](https://github.com/iter8-tools/iter8/blob/master/charts/iter8lib/templates/_task.ready.tpl#L24) and [`task.ready.rbac`](https://github.com/iter8-tools/iter8/blob/master/charts/iter8lib/templates/_task-ready-rbac.tpl#L1).
+To support a new type:

-Identify the group/version/resource and identify the condition that should be checked.
-For example, to add a readiness check for a Knative `Service`:
+- Modify [`task.ready`](https://github.com/iter8-tools/iter8/blob/master/charts/iter8lib/templates/_task.ready.tpl#L24) to define the group/version/resource and, optionally, a condition that should be checked.
+For example, to add a readiness check for a Knative `Service`, the following might be added:

     ```yaml
     {{- if .Values.ready.ksrv }}